farridkun/facebook-clone/README.md

 ## Facebook Clone
-it's a clone facebook with minors features, this is made for learning and knowing about ReactJS.
+it's a clone facebook with tiny features, this is made for learning and knowing about ReactJS.

 INSIDER TECH :